Outdoor Activities To Do in Central Iowa

 53.)
-Great Des Moines Botanical Garden (909 Robert D. Ray Dr, Des Moines).
+Greater Des Moines Botanical Garden (909 Robert D. Ray Dr, Des Moines).
 This is an easy walk from the Rotary Riverwalk Park via the Riverwalk Trail.
-Take in the outdoor gardens and sculptures when the flowers are in bloom.
+Take in the outdoor gardens and sculptures when the flowers are in bloom at the botanical gardens.

 54.)
 Des Moines Arts Festival (Western Gateway Park).
 At the end of June every year, downtown becomes every art enthusiast’s dream.
 Paintings, sculptures, jewelry, food vendors, bands, and a children’s area.
 This annual event has become internationally known and is always at the top of our summer to-do list.

 55.)
 Johnston Green Days (next to the Johnston Public Library).
 Celebrate the Johnston community with an annual parade, carnival, run, games, and more.

 56.)
 National Night Out (first Tuesday in August; check your local neighborhood association to see where the closest is to you).
 Taking place on the first Tuesday of August every year, National Night Out promotes police and community partnerships and the importance of community for the safety of our neighborhoods.
 The kids (and adults too) get to climb inside police cars, aboard fire trucks, and meet their local officers.